jaypatel0112/Course-Management-System-Project/README.md

 # COURSE_MANAGEMENT_SYSTEM
 The objective of the Project is to develop an Application which is similar to D2L.
-Major sections of this App would be:
+Major sections of this App are:
 1. Login / Sign-up, Events
 2. Course Catalog and Enrollment Section
 3. Course Detail Page
 4. Student Accounts
 5. Profile
-6. Student Resources
+6. Renting Equipment for Classes
 7. Advisors Appointment

-All of these Sections will be Accessible from a HomePage similar to Campus Connect.
-All the sections will be displayed as Cards to select from.
+All of these Sections are Accessible from a HomePage similar to Campus Connect.
 The submission document for this app is located [here.](https://docs.google.com/document/d/1O24gv_99QWmvtr7fXyRh1UDozIoA5l4M_CWXlHaJSF8/edit)

 # Project Members